surchs/bids-specification/src/modality-agnostic-files.md

 Optional: Yes

-In case of multiple sessions there is an option of adding additional `sessions.tsv` files describing variables changing between sessions.
+In case of multiple sessions there is an option of adding additional `sessions.tsv` files describing each session and variables changing between sessions.
 In such case one file per participant SHOULD be added.
 These files MUST include a `session_id` column and describe each session by one and only one row.
 Column names in `sessions.tsv` files MUST be different from group level participant key column names in the